ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 - HTTPS library - Send data directly to the Treasure Data REST API.
 - Fluentd using fluent logger library - Send data to a hosted Fluentd instance that aggregates and forwards the data on to your treasure data account.

 Both libraries are secured with Arm Mbed TLS in transit and are equally secure.
-We recommend the HTTPS library for development and the fluentd library for production.
+We recommend the HTTPS library for development and the Fluentd library for production.
 The tradeoff between the two is size of code on chip, size of data in transit and setup complexity:

 - Code size on chip - The HTTPS library is ~50KB of ROM space on chip.
 This is due to the HTTP stack.
 Both libraries use Mbed TLS to secure the connections, which is ~7KB per connection on your stack for both libraries.
 - Data size in transit - The HTTPS library sends data as an ASCII JSON string.
 The Fluend library uses MessagePack (binary encoded JSON) across a TLS connection.
 This means that on average the Fluentd library uses less bandwidth to send an equivalent message.
 When you pay per byte transmitted from both your power budget and data plan it matters.
 - Maintenance - Initially, setting up the HTTPS library on a device and having it send data directly to Treasure Data is easier, but what if you want to change what the device is doing or how its data is reported?
 If you are using the HTTPS library, you must issue a firmware update to every device to change how it formats its data.
 However, if you are using a Fluend server, you can modify the Fluentd config file on the server to change how data is formatted and processed.

-The following steps show how to send data using first the HTTPS library and then using fluentd.
+The following steps show how to send data using first the HTTPS library and then using Fluentd.

 ## HTTPS library